Foreclosure

 Types of Foreclosure

 There are 3 methods of foreclosure.
-Which method is available depends upon the contract and the state.
+Which method is available depends upon the loan contract and the state.

 Judicial Foreclosure

 A judicial foreclosure is a sale approved by the court, and is used when a mortgage is the underlying debt instrument for the property.
 The holder of the mortgage, called the mortgagee, gives notice to the borrower, called the mortgagor, who also has the title of the property, of the deficiency, or other breach of contract.
 If the borrower does not respond satisfactorily, then the lender will accelerate the loan, which entitles the lender to the full amount of the loan plus costs immediately.
 If the borrower fails to pay the accelerated amount, then the lender goes to court to get approval for the sale of the property, then advertises the sale in local media, so that it can be sold in an auction.
+A lis pendens (suit pending) notice is file with the county recorder to notify any interested parties of the pending lawsuit.

-Statutory Foreclosure
+Nonjudicial Foreclosure

-Some states use a dead of trust as a way to protect the lender of money for property, instead of a mortgage.
-In this case, the title is held by a 3rd party—the trustee.
+Some states require or allow the use a dead of trust as a way to protect the lender of money for property, instead of a mortgage.
+In this case, often called a nonjudicial foreclosure, (aka statutory foreclosure) the title is held by a 3rd party — the trustee.
 The deed of trust has a power-of-sale-clause, that allows the sale of the property without going to court in the event of a default.
 Statutory foreclosure is carried out according to state law and the contract for the purchase of the property.
 Generally, if the borrower defaults, then the lender notifies the trustee of the default.
-The trustee may have to record a notice of default at the county recorder’s office as a way to give notice to the public about the impending auction.
+The trustee may have to record a notice of default at the county recorder's office as a way to give notice to the public about the impending auction.
 The auction is also advertised in the local media, listing, among other things, the total amount due on the property.
+After the property is sold, an affidavit of foreclosure may have to be filed.
+The lender will usually submit a bid equal to the amount due on the loan plus the foreclosure costs to ensure that its cost will be covered by another better; otherwise, the lender will receive legal title to the property.

 Strict Foreclosure

 In some states, a lender may get title to the foreclosed property without any sale through strict foreclosure.
 When the borrower defaults, the lender asks the court to order the borrower to pay off the loan.
 The court sets a specific date by which the borrower must comply.
-If the borrower fails to pay, then the court simply awards full title of the property to the lender.
+If the borrower fails to pay, then the court simply awards full legal title of the property to the lender.

 Deficiency Judgment